-A Restaurant Timeline
+A Timeline of The Restaurant

 Photo by vaticanus

 “Looking up, he saw three men standing near him.
 As soon as he saw them, he ran from the entrance of the tent to greet them and, bowing to the ground, he said, `My Lords, if it please you, do not go on past your servant.
 Let a little water be brought; bathe your feet and recline under the tree.
 And let me fetch a morsel of bread that you may refresh yourselves… Abraham hastened into the tent to Sarah, and said, `Quick, three seahs of choice flour!
 Knead and make cakes!’
-(7) Then Abraham ran to the herd, took a calf, tender and choice, and gave it to a servant-boy, who hastened to prepare it.
-(8) He took curds and milk and the calf that had been prepared and set these before them; and he waited on them under the tree as they ate.”
+Then Abraham ran to the herd, took a calf, tender and choice, and gave it to a servant-boy, who hastened to prepare it.
+He took curds and milk and the calf that had been prepared and set these before them; and he waited on them under the tree as they ate.”

 Genesis 18:2-8.
 Jewish Publication Society translation.
 New York: Jewish Publication Society, 1985.